New York City is one of the most popular tourist destinations in the world

 Are you thinking about traveling to the USA?
-Also check out Spend Life Traveling’s other articles about the USA.
+Then also check out Spend Life Traveling’s other articles about the USA.
 And if you are looking for a short trip or weekend getaway from New York City then I highly recommend visiting Boston.

 This article about things to do in New York on a budget contains affiliate links.
 When you make a purchase using these links it helps support Spend Life Traveling.
 This way we can continue publishing travel content for you.
 Thanks!